-- "Costamare", the "Company", "we", "our", "us" or similar terms when used in a historical context refer to Costamare Inc., or any one or more of its subsidiaries or their predecessors, or to such entities collectively, except that when such terms are used in this annual report in reference to the common stock, the 7.625% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series B Preferred Stock"), the 8.50% Series C Cumulative Redeemable Perpetual Preferred Stock (the "Series C Preferred Stock"), the 8.75% Series D Cumulative Redeemable Perpetual Preferred Stock (the "Series C Preferred Stock") or the 8.875% Series E Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock") or the 8.875% Series E Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock") or the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series C Preferred Stock") or the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock") or the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock") or the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), they refer specifically to Costamare Inc.; - currency amounts in this annual report are in U.S. dollars; and - all data regarding our fleet and the terms of our charters is as of March 21, 2023.
+- "Costamare", the "Company", "we", "our", "us" or similar terms are used for convenience to refer to Costamare Inc., or any one or more of its subsidiaries or their predecessors, or to such entities collectively, except that when such terms are used in this annual report in reference to the common stock, the 7.625% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series B Preferred Stock"), the 8.50% Series C Cumulative Redeemable Perpetual Preferred Stock (the "Series C Preferred Stock"), the 8.75% Series D Cumulative Redeemable Perpetual Preferred Stock (the "Series C Preferred Stock"), the 8.75% Series D Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series E Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series E Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series E Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock"), the 8.875% Series B Preferred Stock, the Series C Preferred Stock and the Series D Preferred Stock, the "Preferred Stock") or the context otherwise indicates, they refer specifically to Costamare Inc.; - currency amounts in this annual report are in U.S. dollars; and - all data regarding our fleet and the terms of our charters is as of March 19, 2024.